This post may contain affiliate links. Please see our disclosure policy.

 Variations

-• Add Sauce: Brush the turkey breast with a maple glaze or BBQ sauce in the last few minutes for a different twist.
+• Sauce it up: Brush the turkey breast with a maple glaze or BBQ sauce in the last few minutes to get that glossy shine and extra flavor.

 Seasonings for a rub being mixed together in a small bowl.